 What is a rutabaga?

 Rutabagas, also known as swedes, are a root vegetable hybrid of turnip and cabbage.
 The raw rutabaga takes on the mild bitterness of the turnip.
 When cooked, however, the rutabaga develops a savory, nutty, yet slightly sweet flavor.
 They are in season October through March, making them a perfect addition to autumn and winter dishes.
+Is rutabaga low carb AND delicious?

 Why I love rutabagas on a keto diet